DHTMLX/docs-suite/docs/list/features.md

 | [Inline editing](../configuration/#editing-items)                 | Learn how to enable inline editing in List ([Example](https://snippet.dhtmlx.com/f26lfcai))                |
 | [Keyboard navigation](../configuration/#arrow-keys-navigation)    | Learn how to enable key navigation in List                                                                 |

-## How to customize DHTMLX List and change its size
+## How to customize List and change its size

 In this section you can learn how to configure the height and style of List and its items.